hmdqr/TelegramPlugin/README.md

 - `bash scripts/build.sh`
 - `bash scripts/tag_and_push.sh`
 - `bash scripts/release.sh`

+Tip: If you prefer not to install Maven globally, add the Maven Wrapper (`mvnw`, `mvnw.cmd`) — happy to include it.

 ## Troubleshooting
 - Plugin disables on startup: placeholders in `config.yml` not replaced, or token/chat ID missing